Ivan-Liao/ref/data-engineering/snowflake/overview/overview.md

             1. Needs to match exactly with or without case sensitivity
       4. Copy Options
          1. STRIP_OUTER_BRACKETS ... flattens the outer list if there is one
-   2. AVRO ... hadoop
+   3. AVRO ... hadoop
-   3. ORC ... hive
+   4. ORC ... hive
-   4. PARQUET
+   5. PARQUET
-   5. XLM
+   6. XLM
-   6. Only 1 and 4 support unload
+   7. Only 1,2,5 support unload
 5. Functions
-   1. PARSE_JSON
+   1. PARSE_JSON ... parse json string into variant object
    2. LATERAL FLATTEN
       1. ```
             SELECT